Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 • Native in-app chat reduces reliance on external messaging tools for project communication

-• Workflow automation with triggers reduces repetitive manual tasks throughout projects
+• Workflow automation with triggers reduces repetitive manual tasks throughout the project lifecycle

 Cons: